Specific Role Required to Configure SSO

 - Copy the Onelogin SAML Code.

 Single Sign-on configuration for your company

-All domains must be verified by Bugcrowd - users will not be able to login until the email address domains are verified.
+All domains must be verified by Bugcrowd.
+You will not be able to login until the email address domains are verified.

-Contact [email protected] for any additional help verifying domains
+For any additional help verifying domains, contact [email protected].